Jean-MarcHarvengt/MCUME/README.md

 - 3 buttons (FIRE, USER1 and USER2)

 # Optional requirements:
-- I2C custom keyboard (for computers emulators)
+- I2C custom keyboard or integrated one (for computers emulators)
-- Sound (DAC for ESP and Teensy3.6, MQS for Teensy4.0)
+- Sound (DAC for ESP and Teensy3.6, MQS for Teensy4.0, PWM for PICO)
-- VGA output (Teensy 3.6 and Teensy 4.1 only)
+- VGA output (Teensy 3.6, Teensy 4.1 and Raspberry PICO only)
 - 2 extra buttons (USER3 and USER4) mostly for NES emu

 # Wiring